All Products

 * @param connectId indicates the connection type.
 This parameter is used to check whether the connection is a persistent connection. connectId == ConnectSDK.getInstance().getPersistentConnectId()

-* @param topic indicates the downstream topic, which hosts downstream data from IoT Platform.
+* @param topic indicates the downstream topic, which stores downstream data from IoT Platform.

 * @ return specifies whether to process this topic.
-If this parameter is set to true, data of this topic is called back to onNotify.
-If this parameter is set to false, data of this topic is not called back to onNotify.
+If this parameter is set to true, the onNotify callback is triggered.
+If this parameter is set to false, the onNotify callback is not triggered.
 We recommend that you use the default value true.

 */